Black Friday sales smaller, quieter but still fun, shoppers say

 "I've done it before, and this year it's very empty," said Kate Ruga, 25, of Dorothy.
 "There are fewer products, too."

 "It's nostalgic, we've done it so long," said Sally Nash, 29, of Dorothy.
-But she said smaller crowds takes some of the elements of excitement out of it.
+But she said smaller crowds take some of the excitement out of it.

+NEW YORK — Santa Claus is coming to the mall — just don’t try to sit on his lap.

-Christine Roth, of Galloway, and Kim Fatzinger, both of Galloway, were already loading a cartful of items into a vehicle -- including a small trampoline for kids.
+Christine Roth and Kim Fatzinger, both of Galloway, were already loading a cartful of items into a vehicle — including a small trampoline for kids.

 "We always go out," Roth said.
-"This year it's very quite, there were no lines."
+"This year, it's very quiet.
+There were no lines."

 "It's good for us," said Fatzinger.
 "Not so much for the store."